swiftwasm/blog.swiftwasm.org/Content/posts/5-5-released.md

 Based on the improvements to JavaScriptKit and major work by our contributors, we're also tagging a new 0.9.0 release of [Tokamak](https://github.com/TokamakUI/Tokamak), a SwiftUI-compatible framework for building browser apps with WebAssembly.
-Namely, we've added:
+We've added:

 - `Canvas` and `TimelineView` types;
 - `onHover` modifier;
 - `task` modifier for running `async` functions;
-- Sanitizers for `Text` view.
+- Sanitizers for the `Text` view.

-This release now also requires Swift 5.4 as a minimum version, and Swift 5.5 (with SwiftWasm 5.5 when targeting the browser environment) is recommended.
+Tokamak v0.9.0 now requires Swift 5.4 or newer.
+Swift 5.5 (with SwiftWasm 5.5 when targeting the browser environment) is recommended.

 ## Acknowledgements